Roy Mugerwa

-Roy D. Mugerwa (January 2, 1942 – April 19, 2019) was a Ugandan physician, cardiologist and researcher.
+Roy D. Mugerwa (2 January 1942 – 19 April 2019) was a Ugandan physician, cardiologist and researcher.
 His contribution to the world of academics include being a Professor Emeritus at Makerere University College of Health Sciences in Kampala, cardiology in Uganda, researching HIV/AIDS and tuberculosis, and his efforts to find an effective HIV vaccine.

 Background

-Dr. Mugerwa was born on January 2, 1942, to Yowana Ziryawula and Maria Namatovu.
+Mugerwa was born on 2 January 1942, to Yowana Ziryawula and Maria Namatovu.
 He pursued his education at St. Mary's College Kisubi for both the O-Level and A-Level and was at the top of his class for all six years.
 Upon graduation, he admitted to Makerere University, Uganda's oldest and largest public university, and completed both undergraduate and masters programs.
 He received training in medicine and cardiology at Mulago Hospital and also pursued higher level instruction in the United States, United Kingdom, and the Netherlands.
 He then returned to Uganda and developed a career in Kampala, serving as faculty at both Mulago Hospital and Makerere University.